BlogCategoriesCompareAbout

 For most users, a hybrid approach works best: use Ollama for private/sensitive work and cloud services for tasks requiring cutting-edge capabilities.

-Can you integrate Ollama with other AI applications and workflows?
 Yes, Ollama's OpenAI API compatibility and server mode on port 11434 enable seamless integration with tools like OpenClaw for AI agents, Jan.AI for GUI management, and various VS Code extensions.

 OpenClaw for AI Agents